abitbt/tabler-blade/docs/components/index.md

 4. Add accessibility and troubleshooting sections
 5. Test all code examples
 6. Update this index with the new component

+For component groups (like forms, cards, modals), use the consolidated-group.md template to create comprehensive documentation covering all related components.

 ---